-It can be a good study to subject with Biology and/or Geography due to the overlap in course content.
-Some experience of farming would be desirable.
+It can be a good study subject with Biology and/or Geography and/ or Economics due to the overlap in course content.
+Some experience of farming would be desirable but not necessary.

 The course consists of the study of a variety of aspects of agriculture and is divided into four main strands.